Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 Note: the vocalization is done in the system’s language.
 ### Example
 <pre><code class="objective-c">
+UIAccessibilityPostNotification(UIAccessibilityAnnouncementNotification,
-UIAccessibilityPostNotification(UIAccessibilityAnnouncementNotification, @"This is a VoiceOver message.");
+                                @"This is a VoiceOver message.");
 </code></pre><pre><code class="swift">
+UIAccessibility.post(notification: .announcement,
-UIAccessibilityPostNotification(UIAccessibilityAnnouncementNotification, "This is a VoiceOver message.")
+                     argument: "This is a VoiceOver message.")
 </code></pre>
 ### Links
 - [`UIAccessibilityPostNotification`](https://developer.apple.com/documentation/uikit/1615194-uiaccessibilitypostnotification)